ferram/jtabwb_provers/gwc_ref/README.md

 **gwcref** is the implementation of the logic **GWC**, which is semantically characterized by witnessed Gödel crisp Kripke models.
+The calculus at the base of the implementation is presented in:

 >M. Ferrari, C. Fiorentini, R.O.
 Rodriguez.
 A Gödel modal logic
 >over witnessed crisp models. *TABLEAUX 2025*, to appear, 2025.